 Would you like to have your ideas heard and be a part of an event raising youth voices on climate action around Australia?

-We’re looking for young Australians who are passionate about climate action to join the conversation at the 2024 Australian Local Conference of Youth (LCOY) on Saturday 29 June in Sydney.
+We’re looking for young Australians who are passionate about climate action to join the conversation at the 2025 Australian Local Conference of Youth (LCOY).

 Local Conference of Youth (LCOY) is a national conference for children and young people that focuses on climate change.
 The overall goal of LCOY is to bring together young people in countries, including Australia, to network, explore and discuss issues affecting them that are related to climate change.
 It aims to collate young people’s ideas and experiences into a National Children and Youth Statement, which then contributes to the Global Youth Climate Statement that is submitted to the Conference of Parties (COP) climate negotiations.